-In Indonesia, the names of the mosque vary with the location where they are found.
+In Indonesia, the names of the mosque vary with the location where they found.
 It is masjid (Indonesian), mesigit (Javanese), masigit (Sundanese), meuseugit (Aceh), mesigi (Sulawesi).
-In several places of the past centres of Islamic power, there is the Masjid Agung (Great Mosque) such as those in Banten, Cirebon, Yogyakarta, Demak ad some other places.
-The prayer houses which are not used for prayer meetings are called langgar (Javanese), tajug (Sundanese), surau (West Sumatra), meunasah (Aceh), langgara (Celebes).
+In several places of the past centres of Islamic power, there is the Masjid Agung (Great Mosque) such as those in Banten, Cirebon, Yogyakarta, Demak and some other places.
+The prayer houses which do not use for prayer meetings are called langgar (Javanese), tajug (Sundanese), surau (West Sumatra), meunasah (Aceh), langgara (Celebes).
 At present in Indonesia, there are masjids which are not only in the big and small towns but also in the villages and settlements (kampongs) built for Friday prayer meetings, thus enough to contain all the devotees.
-In big towns, several big and small mosques are intended for Friday prayer meetings.
-According to religion, actually only one mosque can be built for one society (dar-al-iqamah) for Friday prayer meetings, but there is an exception when the following problems have arisen as follows:
+In big towns, several large and small mosques intend for Friday prayer meetings.

+According to religion, only one mosque can be built for one society (dar-al-iqamah) for Friday prayer meetings, but there is an exception when the following problems have arisen as follows:

-- 1. there is a slight difference of opinion in one community - 2. the mosque is too small - 3. the mosque is too far from the place of living of the inhabitants, making it impossible for them to visit that mosque
+- 1. There is a slight difference of opinion in one community. - 2.
+The mosque is too small. - 3.
+The mosque is too far from the place of living of the inhabitants, making it impossible for them to visit that mosque.

-There have been given other explanations than those we mentioned above in the law commentaries.
-It is general more difficult because of certain conditions.
-Differences which are adjusted to local customs can be understood.
+There have given other explanations than those we mentioned above in the law commentaries, but it is generally more difficult because of certain conditions.
+Differences which adjusted to local customs can be understood.
 But it is often hard to see through the confusion and deviations from the original regulations which then cause the difference in interpretation.

-Since the first mosque was built during the lifetime of the Prophet till now Islamic architecture has undergone a development which was different according to its local conditions and the period of building.
+Since the first mosque built during the lifetime of the Prophet till now, Islamic architecture has undergone a development which was different according to its local conditions and the period of building.
 In the countries where Islamic power came first, like Syria, Egypt, Mesopotamia and other countries, it is not surprising that the supporters of this new religion and culture made use of traditional elements of art which had already been there for centuries.
 It was the same in Indonesia which before the coming of Islam had already a culture and art of its own, which was original Indonesian or Hindu-Indonesian.